FACTBOX-What's next for Hong Kong's protest movement | Devdiscourse

-Global media coverage of petrol bombs, tear gas and street clashes in Hong Kong days before China wants to celebrate the 70th anniversary of the founding of the People's Republic of China present Beijing with a major PR challenge.
+Global media coverage of petrol bombs, tear gas and street clashes in Hong Kong days before China wants to celebrate the 70th anniversary of the founding of the People's Republic present Beijing with a major public relations challenge.
 Millions of anti-government protesters have taken to Hong Kong's streets for more than three months, plunging the Chinese-ruled city into its biggest crisis in decades and posing a direct challenge to its political masters in Beijing.

-Following are key dates in Hong Kong's protests movement and the most recent developments as reported by Reuters.
+The following are the key dates in Hong Kong's protest movement and the most recent developments as reported by Reuters.
+WHAT'S COMING UP:

+HOW DID WE GET HERE: Sept.
+26 - Hong Kong protesters trap city leader Carrie Lam in a stadium for hours after she holds her first "open dialogue" with the people in a bid to end months of protests.

 Sept.
-22 - In the latest of months of protests, Hong Kong police fire tear gas to break up pro-democracy demonstrators who trashed fittings at a railway station and shopping mall.
+22 - Hong Kong police fire tear gas to break up pro-democracy demonstrators who trashed fittings at a railway station and shopping mall.
 Sept.
 17 - Hong Kong leader Carrie Lam pledges to hold talks with the community to try to ease tensions.

 Sept.
 8 - Security forces fire tear gas to disperse protesters in upmarket Causeway Bay shopping district.
 Sept.
 7 - Police fire tear gas for a second consecutive night after fending off airport protests.